 This is my favourite part – adding the special decorations.
-These could be the more flamboyant decorations you only have a few of, or the special one-of-a-kind designs you have collected on your travels, or the particularly large pieces.
-Again spread these out amongst the branches so they don’t sit too close to each other to achieve the full effect.
+These could be the more flamboyant decorations you only have a few of, the special one-of-a-kind designs you have collected on your travels, or the particularly large pieces.
+Again, spread these out among the branches so they don’t sit too close to each other to achieve the full effect.
 For the tree in the video, I added beautiful jewel embellished and flower embroidered decorations in complementing shades to the colourful baubles I added in the last step.

 7. Place the Finishing Touches & Star on Top

-This stage is for the real showstopper decorations which will really set your tree apart from the rest.
+This stage is for the real showstopper decorations that will set your tree apart from the rest.
 Real or artificial flowers have been popular in recent years as finishing touches for the tree and the deep pink flowers in the video bring the tree to life.
 For a tree topper I always go for the classic star but you could use a large statement decoration instead to give your tree a contemporary twist.

 8. Start Adding Presents Underneath

 The final flourish for any tree is of course the presents underneath.
 So finish your perfectly styled Christmas tree with a small pile of impeccably wrapped gifts.
-Getting these wrapped early also means more time to relax closer to the big day, so be prepared and tick that job of your list when the tree goes up.
+Getting these wrapped early also means more time to relax closer to the big day, so be prepared and tick that job off your list when the tree goes up.

 More tips on how to decorate your Christmas tree from the experts…